-1986 meeting: report on GNWT activities October, programs in the region; extension of the Spence Bay airstrip; DND presentation on North Warning Line; support for construction of a patient transient centre in Yellowknife; decentralization of GNWT programs and services; commercial fishing in Pelly Bay; housing rental scales in the Kitikmeot; the P.O.L. tank farm in Haven; a need for larger porches; concern about information being by ITC; report on aboriginal languages Netsilikmiut dialect; decentralization of translation services; NorthwesTel rate increase application; request to reconsider a delay in building the regional Education Centre; direction of local councils and the regional council; interpreters for travelling patients; youth unemployment; KRC involvement in of senior GNWT staff; financial statements; hiring presentation.
+October, 1986 meeting: report on GNWT activities and programs in the region; extension of the Spence Bay airstrip; DND presentation on North Warning Line; support for construction of a patient transient centre in Yellowknife; decentralization of GNWT programs and services; commercial fishing in Pelly Bay; housing rental scales in the Kitikmeot; the P.O.L. tank farm in Gjoa Haven; a need for larger porches; concern about information being provided by ITC; report on aboriginal languages not in Netsilikmiut dialect; decentralization of translation services; NorthwesTel rate increase application; request to reconsider a delay in building the regional Education Centre; direction of local councils and the regional council; interpreters for travelling patients; youth unemployment; KRC involvement in hiring of senior GNWT staff; financial statements; MLA's presentation.